Get a Migros voucher for CHF 100

 Create an individual quote

-Mandatory basic health insurance in Switzerland
+Mandatory health insurance in Switzerland

 Mandatory health insurance, also known as basic insurance, ensures that all Swiss residents can afford a high level of comprehensive medical care.
 Whether in the event of illness, accident or maternity, everyone is insured to the same extent.
 And all 60 or so Swiss health insurers are obliged by law to cover the same benefits under basic insurance.